kristof-becode/3Deploy-House/README.md

 ## Packages used

 - Numpy: a scientific computation package
-- Pandas: a data analysis and manipulation tool,
+- Pandas: a data analysis/manipulation tool using dataframes
 - Rasterio: GDAL and Numpy-based library to work with geospatial data
 - Shapely: a package for manipulation and analysis of planar geometric objects
 - Plotly: a plotting libary